dajesusmodz/m7-plugin-vuePRO/README.md

 Updating:
 Use the built-in updater service by pressing the 'Update StreamPro' button in the side menu from the Start Page.

+Compress the following to .zip from 'main' for 'Bleeding Edge Release':

+bg.png
+logo.png
+plugin.json
+streampro.js
+>utils